TehGM/Wolfringo/docs/guides/commands/help-command.md

     DoSomething();
 ```

-All attributes retrieved when using @TehGM.Wolfringo.Commands.Help.DescriptorHelpExtensions are lazy loaded, and are cached internally.
+All attributes retrieved when using @TehGM.Wolfringo.Commands.CommandInstanceDescriptorExtensions are lazy loaded, and are cached internally.
 This means that they'll be really fast after first use, but will not use memory if never used!

 @TehGM.Wolfringo.Commands.Help.CommandsListBuilder of course uses a fairly more complex logic, so if you want to use it as reference, check [CommandsListBuilder.cs](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Commands/Help/CommandsListBuilder.cs) on GitHub.